Servers Left Running Without Security Updates Can be Your Organization’s Weakest Link

 To minimize the effects brought about by the disruption time caused by a software update, notify your staff and clients before the scheduled system update so as to forewarn them about the system downtime.

 The convenient time to conduct the software update is different in every organization.
 For instance, the update can be done during the time of the day or days when staff or clients least use your IT system.
 This can mean few hours or few days after the release of the security update.
 Fourteen months like the software update delay of SingHealth’s server, however, is unacceptable.

 Assign Specific Qualified Person or Team Responsible for Managing the Server

 It isn’t unusual for many organizations to assign the server management to existing staff like the communications officer, finance officer or any staff not specifically trained in cybersecurity and server management.
 Giving the task of managing a server to an unqualified person or team is a big security risk for your organization.

+An unprotected server can be your organization’s weakest link.
 Contact us today at (416) 920-3000if your organization needs assistance in regularly updating your organization’s server.
 At GenX, we offer server operating system services, including:

 - On-site physical deployment of server equipment

 - Setup of new operating system on company server, or upgrading previous ones

 - Implementation of virtual spaces for increased server operation efficiency